cyaconi/google-storage/index.md

     require 'google-storage'
     include GoogleStorage

-    # load a configuration file
-    gsconfig = Configuration.new("/path/to/google-storage.yml")

-    # get a service object
+    # create a credentials object to use for services
+    credentials = Credentials.new :accesskey => '...', :secretkey => '...'
-    service = Service.new(gsconfig)
+    service     = Service.new credentials

-    # get a service object, specify which key pair to use
+    # create a service object (alternative method)
-    service = Service.new(gsconfig, "development")
+    service = Service.new :accesskey => '...', :secretkey => '...'

     # list buckets
     service.buckets.each do |entry|